Claire Hooper

 Claire Hooper (born 5 September 1976) is an Australian stand-up comedian, television and radio presenter and writer.
-Hooper is co-hosting The Great Australian Bake Off alongside Mel Buttle.
+Hooper previously co-hosted The Great Australian Bake Off alongside Mel Buttle.

 She appeared as a team captain on the 2008 revival of Good News Week on Network Ten and was a regular on The Sideshow, appearing with Paul McDermott.
 Since 2005, she has regularly performed at the Melbourne International Comedy Festival.